 If you want to take a close look at its main buildings by going inside the wall surrounding them, its admission fee is 500 yen and the opening time is 9:30AM-4PM, 365 days a year.

 Other than this, around January to mid-February and mid-April to mid-May, the peony garden will be open.
 Its fee is 700 yen (1100 yen together with main buildings) and the opening time is 9:30AM-4:30PM and 9AM-5PM, respectively.

-The peony garden of the shrine gets open from January to February and from April to May for 700 yen.
+The peony garden of the shrine gets open in winter (January to February) and in spring (April to May) for 700 yen.
 In winter, there will be 200 tree peonies consisting of 40 cultivars, and in spring, there will be 600 trees composed of 110 cultivars.

 Hanami at Ueno Toshogu

 Ueno Park is a very famous site for hanami (cherry blossom viewing) in spring.
 Here at this shrine, there will be stalls with tables and chairs along the main approach.
 For hanami at Ueno Park, see the article on the Ueno Sakura Matsuri.

 Nearest station: JR & Tokyo Metro Subway Ueno Sta. / Keisei-Ueno Sta. / JR Uguisu-dani Sta.

 Gojoten Jinja (五条天神社) and Hanazono Inari Jinja (花園稲荷神社) in Ueno Park are two Shinto shrines which share the precincts.